TryKatChup/TryKatchup.github.io/_posts/2021-04-08-password-similarity-nlp.md

 **File:** [`FastText_training.ipynb`](https://github.com/TryKatChup/password-similarity-nlp/blob/main/FastText_training.ipynb) **and** [`PasswordRetriever.py`](https://github.com/TryKatChup/password-similarity-nlp/blob/main/PasswordRetriever.py)

 In this file FastText will be trained based on the given training set.
-In order to understand better `Training dataset.py` and FastText, Word2Vec is briefly introduced.
+In order to understand better `FastText_training.ipynb` and FastText, Word2Vec is briefly introduced.

 ## Word2Vec
 Word2Vec is a set of architectural and optimization models which learn word embeddings from a large dataset, using deep neural networks.